The Student Voice

 Being an elected member of council is a voluntary position.
 Elected members are expected to attend all meetings throughout the year they are elected, so note the dates and times before nominating yourself.

-The provisional dates for council meetings this year are as follows.
-Times will be decided closer to the dates.
+The dates for council meetings this year are as follows.
+Provisional dates are in italics.

 MEETING LOCATIONS